 And then we switch to flashback mode once more...

-A heavily bearded Richard is riding a horse across what I assumed was the Island, as there was a mountain in the background and we'd seen Widmore riding a horse around the Others' camp before.
+I'M A SLAVE 4 UA heavily bearded Richard is riding a horse across what I assumed was the Island, as there was a mountain in the background and we'd seen Widmore riding a horse around the Others' camp before.
 But nope, the setting was the Canary Islands and the year was 1867.
 Richard arrives home to his coughing-up-blood wife, Isabella, and he realizes that he needs to get her help right quick.
 She gives him her cross necklace, tells him that "we'll always be together" and he takes off on a half-day journey to find a doctor.

 He finds a doctor, who's pretty much an ass, and then accidentally kills him -- much like how Des accidentally killed Kelvin on the Island.
 But as Richard looks down at the blood flowing from the back of the doctor's head, he realizes that he's got the medicine vial in his hand already.
 So he busts out of there... all for nothing.
 Isabella has passed on by the time he returned to her.